bneil/bneil.github.io/content/review/books/calibans_war.md

 I couldn't put this title down from page one.
-Where in Leviathans Wake I was impressed by the world building and just wild adventure, in caliban's war the character and story arcs were on a completely different level.
-From a war breaking out in the solar systems only bread basket too running full throttle towards a space mutant and even a kidnapping with character assassination I was absolutely delighted.
+Where in Leviathans Wake I was impressed by the world building and just wild adventure, in caliban's war the character and story arcs are on a completely different level.
+From a war breaking out in the solar systems only bread basket too running full throttle towards a space mutant and even a kidnapping - I was absolutely delighted.

 All while introducing characters like Avasarala, a head strong - tactical politician boss bitch archetype and Bobby a gunnery sergeant who's mental health is threatened very early in the book.

+This was just the best kind of escape.